MakarenaLabs/Common-PL-Devices-on-PYNQ/README.md

-# Communication protocols in PL on PYNQ Z2
+# Hardware Devices in PL on PYNQ Z2

 In this repo we provide some tutorials to build in PL on PYNQ Z2 board some devices.
 Specifically we have built 4 devices:
  - General Purpose I/O (GPIO);